shurik179/yozh/docs/library/UI.rst

 The easiest way to interact with the TFT  display is by using the commands below.

-.. function:: clear_display()
+.. function:: clear_display(hide_battery = False)

-   Clears all text and graphics from display
+   Clears all text and graphics from display.
+Optional parameter ``hide_battery`` indicates whether the battery level indicator should be removed as well; by default, it is false, so the battery level indicator is preserved.

 .. function:: set_text(line_number, message, font, color)